 Starting your journey at Texola, follow the south service road along I-40 into Shamrock, home of the famous U-Drop-Inn.
 As you skirt around town, get a look at the old motel district and other vestige remains of Shamrock’s heyday along the thriving road.

 After leaving Shamrock, the south frontage road is one of the most authentic stretches of the old road in existence and you’ll know it as you feel the thumpety-thump of the old road.
 Soon, you’ll pass through the ghost town of Lela before entering McLean, home of the Texas Route 66 Association and a true Main Street USA city.
-McLean houses the Devil’s Rope Museum/Texas Route 66 Exhibit complex, the old Avalon Theater, and the first Phillips 66 station in Texas, which has been beautifully restored.
+McLean houses the Devil’s Rope Museum/Texas Route 66 Exhibit complex, an historic Main Street, and the first Phillips 66 station in Texas, which has been beautifully restored.

 Resuming your journey, you will soon reach Alanreed, which contains the oldest cemetery and oldest church along the Texas route.
 This, now almost ghost town, once housed the popular Regal Reptile Ranch.
 Today, its crumbling buildings and closed businesses attest to its loss of the Mother Road.

 Beyond Alanreed, is the infamous Jericho Gap where old Route 66 travelers were often left stranded in the wet black soil.
 Most of this original road is missing segments and is partly on private property so it cannot be traveled.
-After returning to the south service road, keep your eyes open for the Leaning Water Tower before reaching Groom.
+After returning to the south service road, keep your eyes open for the Britton Leaning Water Tower before reaching Groom.

-In Groom, you can see the Golden Spread Grill, which has been serving customers for years and the tallest Cross in the Western Hemisphere.
+In Groom, you can see the tallest Cross in the Western Hemisphere.

 Persisting on to Adrian, watch to the north for two old Route 66 bridges.
 In Adrian, you can see the Mid-Point Water Tower and visit the Midway Café that has served travelers for ages.
 The service road dead-ends just west of Adrian and the old route completely disappears until a mile before you reach Glenrio.